EU slams Hypo restructuring, threatens aid recovery

-VIENNA May 4 Nationalised Austrian bank Hypo Alpe Adria has failed to justify the state aid it has received and may have to pay it back if it does not improve on its latest restructuring plan, according to a letter from Europe's competition chief.
+VIENNA Nationalized Austrian bank Hypo Alpe Adria HAABI.UL has failed to justify the state aid it has received and may have to pay it back if it does not improve on its latest restructuring plan, according to a letter from Europe's competition chief.

 The bank, which was pushed to the brink of insolvency by a decade of expansion into the Balkans, hopes to sell its Austrian unit this year as a first step, but has said the sale of units in Italy and southeastern Europe will be slower.